SalvatoreRa/artificial-intelligence-articles/articles/introduction_medical_image.md

   * [Morphology operations](#Morphology-operations)

-All the code about these tutorials are stored [here](https://github.com/SalvatoreRa/tutorial)
+All the code about these tutorials is stored [here](https://github.com/SalvatoreRa/tutorial)

 ## Introduction to medical imaging